Skip to main content

 Fire Drills

 For the protection and safety of our community, announced and unannounced fire drills will be held at the direction of the OSU fire marshal during the academic year.
 To become familiar with evacuation routes, cooperation is mandatory.
 Anytime the alarm sounds, residents have to leave the building.
 Participation in fire evacuations is required by state law.
-Engaging in misuse or unauthorized use of firefighting equipment, fire sprinkling systems, and other safety equipment or warning devices, engaging in behavior that creates a fire hazard, or failure to evacuate when a fire alarm is activated.

 Smoke Detectors in the halls